hobossa/mytest/advanced_android_in_kotlin/readme.md

 - the notification is displayed outside your app.
 To make an intent work outside your app, you need to create a new PendingIntent.
 - To support devices running Android 7.1 (API level 25) or lower, you must also call setPriority() for each notification, using a priority constant from the NotificationCompat class.
 - You cannot get the size of the view in onCreate(), because the size has not been determined at this point.
 We can get the size in onSzieChanged()
+- Any constraints specified in a ConstraintSet will override the constraints specified in the layout file.
+When using MotionLayout, you should specify the constraints of any views that are animated in the motion scene XML file instead of in the layout.
+Any views that are not animated may be constrained in the layout instead of the motion scene.